Regulation Of Electric Scooters

 Electric scooters - regulation - authorizing use on roadways.
 Electric scooters, which are lightweight, motorized transportation devices, with handlebars, that obtain a maximum speed of 20 miles per hour when powered by motor, are currently regulated as toy vehicles.
 Toy vehicles are authorized for use on sidewalks, but not for use on roadways.

-The bill excludes electric scooters from the definition of "toy vehicle" and includes electric scooters in the definition of "vehicle", thus authorizing the use of electric scooters on roadways.
-The bill affords riders of electric scooters the same rights and duties that riders of electrical assisted bicycles have under the laws of the state.
+The act excludes electric scooters from the definition of "toy vehicle" and includes electric scooters in the definition of "vehicle", thus authorizing the use of electric scooters on roadways.
+The act affords riders of electric scooters the same rights and duties that riders of electrical assisted bicycles have under Colorado law.

 Section 5 of the act authorizes a local government to regulate the operation of an electric scooter in a manner that is no more restrictive than the manner in which the local government may regulate an electrical assisted bicycle.

 (Note: This summary applies to this bill as enacted.)